 It’s not what you say your voice is.
 It’s what actually comes out when you put fingers to keys.
 Ideas and artful execution are two completely different things.

-Which is why whensaid, “Write 3–5 blogs ahead of your launch,” I cringe.
+Which is why when Noah Kagan said, “Write 3–5 blogs ahead of your launch,” I cringe.
 3–5?
 I write 3–5 loaded pieces of content for myself a week.
 Sometimes per day.